bitcart/bitcart/CONTRIBUTING.md

 ### Updating dependencies

-If you need to update some dependency, use `pip-compile` from `pip-tools` (included in dev requirements file).
+If you need to update some dependency, use `uv pip compile` (included in dev requirements file).

 You can use `scripts/compile-requirements.sh` to re-compile requirements files from input files, and `scripts/sync-requirements.sh` to install every requirement file.